TrueFengTingGuo/C-Side-Scrolling-Game/README.md

 When character touches the green area  on the map, this zone will temporally grant player’s massive attack speed and reduced recoil.
 Under this effect, character will have a visual effect like example on the right.

+## Particle System

+Particles are mainly used on powerup and collision handling